The SALSA MLPA Probemix P163 GJB-WFS1-POU3F4 is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human GJB2
+for the detection of deletions or duplications in the GJB2

 , and the presence of six specific mutations in the GJB2

-gene in order to confirm a cause and clinical diagnosis for Wolfram Syndrome type 1.
-This assay is for use with human DNA extracted from peripheral blood.
-This product can also be used for molecular genetic testing of at-risk family members.
+gene in genomic DNA isolated from human peripheral whole blood specimens.
+P163 GJB-WFS1-POU3F4 is intended to confirm a potential cause for and clinical diagnosis of hereditary hearing loss and Wolfram Syndrome type 1.
+This assay can also be used for molecular genetic testing of at-risk family members.

-Deletions or duplications obtained with the P163 GJB-WFS1-POU3F4 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require confirmation by another method.
-Most defects in GJB2
+Copy number variations (CNVs) detected with P163 GJB-WFS1-POU3F4 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
+Most defects in the GJB2

 Hearing loss is a common congenital defect.
 The estimated incidence of permanent hearing loss at birth, defined as a sensorineural loss of ≥35 dB, is 1 in 500-1000 newborns, and approximately 50 to 60% of all hearing loss cases have been attributed to inherited or genetic factors.
 Inheritance of hearing loss can be autosomal recessive (75-85%), autosomal dominant (15-24%), X-linked (1-2%) or mitochondrial.
 More than 70% of hereditary hearing loss is non-syndromic; the remaining 30% is accompanied by additional clinical findings and is considered syndromic.

-In many populations, up to 50% of all cases of autosomal recessive non-syndromic hearing loss are caused by mutations in the DFNB1 (Deafness, Neurosensory, autosomal recessive 1) locus on 13q12 (https://www.ncbi.nlm.nih.gov/books/NBK1536/
+In many populations, up to 50% of all cases of autosomal recessive non-syndromic hearing loss are caused by mutations in the DFNB1 (Deafness, Non-syndromic, autosomal recessive 1) locus on 13q12 (https://www.ncbi.nlm.nih.gov/books/NBK1272/

 ).
 This locus contains the genes GJB2